 - Cover rolls tightly with foil and bake for 15 minutes.

-- Remove foil and continue baking for an additional 2 to 3 minutes, until tops of bread are golden brown and toasted.
+- Remove foil and continue baking for an additional 6 to 8 minutes, until tops of bread are deep golden brown and toasted.

 - Serve immediately.